web4innovation/MobileAppSeveur/README.md

 # web4innovation_mobile
 This repo will contain all the code needed to put in place the infrastructure of the mobile training session for the project web4innovation

+To install the server follow readme in the backend folder